DenisM03/-DenisM03-SUPPLY__CHAIN__PERFORMANCE__DASHBOARD-/README.md

 2.KPI's
 3.Insights

 ## 1.Process
+The data files are transformed into power Bi desktop using power query.A data model was built by connecting the necessary fields for analysis.Using DAX and measures  metric values were calaculated.
+Based on requirements measures are built that support the analysis.Tables and charts were created for visualization.A dashboard was created, that showcases the performance and analytics of the data.

 ## 2. Key Metrics

-1.Total Order Lines :
+1.Total Order Lines
 2.Total Orders
 3.LIFR%
 4.VOFR%
 5.OT%